nodejs/promises/GLOSSARY.md

 "resolution".
 Any value `Promise<T>` may be unwrapped to `T` by passing a handler (defined below) to `.then`.
 Unwrapping via `.then` creates a new `Promise` that will resolve to the return value of the handler.
-One promise may have zero-to-many dependent promises.
+One promise may have zero-to-many child promises.

 Errors will propagate from a source promise to all child promises.
 This process is known as "rejection".
 If a rejected promise has no children, it is